 Cache is a term that gets thrown around a lot when talking about computers, but many people don’t really know what it actually means.
 If this is you, you’re not alone!
 Let’s break it down:

-When you use multiple applications, open files, visits websites, and perform other day to day tasks, your computer stores or “caches” some information related to those applications, files, and sites in working memory for faster performance.
-It stores this memory locally on your machine, so that it can quickly access the things you visit and use most often.
+When you use multiple applications, open files, visit websites, and perform other day to day tasks, your computer stores or “caches” some information related to those applications, files, and sites in working memory for faster performance.
+It stores this memory locally on your machine, so it can quickly access the things you visit and use most often.
 However, over time, the cache builds up.
 Your computer tries to remember too many things at once, and this build-up can have negative impacts like slow performance or errors within some applications.
 Ever heard of “too much of a good thing?”
 Rebooting your computer allows it to “refresh” itself by clearing out the cached information from its memory and generally gives the operating system a fresh start.

 Benefits of Rebooting Your Computer: Run Those Updates

 Another fundamental thing that happens when your computer restarts has to do with updates and patches.
 A reboot permits pending updates for the operating system and applications to install.
 When an update for Windows or macOS is ready to be installed, it almost always requires a reboot to finish the installation.
-You know those annoying notifications to restart your computer that you just keep hitting “remind me later” on?
-Take this as a sign to ahead and do that the next time you see it.
+You know those annoying notifications to restart your computer you just keep hitting “remind me later” on?
+Take this as a sign to go ahead and do it the next time you see it.

 Habitually rebooting your computer so updates can install on a regular basis is vitally important to ensuring your computer has the latest security patches and other important updates.
 These updates not only help protect the computer against security threats, but also fix problems and bugs with the operating system or other applications.

-Both of these benefits contribute to keeping your computer “healthy,” up to date, performing well for you, and helps you avoid issues caused by an overloaded cache or outdated software.
+Both of these benefits contribute to keeping your computer “healthy”, up-to-date, performing well for you, and helps you avoid issues caused by an overloaded cache or outdated software.

-HOW to Reboot
+How to Reboot

 Rebooting a computer happens when you go through some specific steps.
 Simply closing the lid of your laptop or turning off the monitor doesn’t actually reboot the computer itself.